-2.1 Rates levied on property must be paid by the owner of the property.

-- 2.2 Joint owners or trustees of a trust, are jointly and severally liable for payment of Rates on the property, the one paying the other to be absolved. - 2.3 Service of accounts or documents or process on any one owner is deemed to be service on all owners.
+- 2.1 Rates levied on property must be paid by the owner of the property. - 2.2 Joint owners are jointly and severally liable for payment of Rates on the property. - 2.3 Service of accounts or documents or process on any one owner is deemed to be service on all owners.